 Can Employers Discriminate Against American Employees In Favor Of Employees From Another Country?

 Under Title VII of the Civil Rights Act of 1964 (Title VII), it is an unlawful employment practice of an employer to fail or refuse to hire or to discharge any individual, or otherwise to discriminate against any individual, with respect to his or her compensation, terms, conditions, or privileges of employment because of such individual’s race or national origin.
 As explained by the U.S. Supreme Court in EEOC v.
 Abercrombie & Fitch Stores, Inc., 135 S.Ct.
 2028 (2015), this provision in Title VII forbids “disparate treatment” of, or “intentional discrimination” against, employees on the basis of race or national origin.
+Read on to learn more about discrimination against American workers.

 Although the term “national origin” is not defined in Title VII, courts have uniformly adopted the U.S. Supreme Court’s definition of national origin as set forth in Espinoza v.
 Farah Manufacturing Company., Inc., 414 U.S. 86 (1973).
 In Espinoza, the Supreme Court defined a national origin as the “country where a person was born, or, more broadly, the country from which his or her ancestors came.”
 Under the Supreme Court’s definition of national origin, when an individual was born in the United States, his or her national origin includes the United States.
 Consequently, Title VII protects an individual born in the United States against national origin discrimination based on his or her American national origin.
 As determined by the U.S. District Court for the Northern District of Illinois in Thomas v.
 Rohner-Gehrig & Co., 582 F.Supp.
 669 (N.D.
 Ill.
 1984), employment discrimination “based merely on country of birth, whether that birthplace is the United States or elsewhere, contracts the purpose and intent of Title VII, as well as notions of fairness and equality.”